tomb2412/kelder_api/README.md

 1. Install wsl Ubuntu 24.04 and the update kernel
 2. Install Docker Desktop and activat for wsl 2
 3. Clone repo
-4. Install pyenv, and create `virtualenv` and activate a new enviroment
+4. Install pyenv `curl https://pyenv.run | bash`, and create `virtualenv` and activate a new enviroment
     - 4.1. `vim basch file`
     - 4.2. `i` - insert mode. `esc` - escape. `:wq` - save and exit.
     - 4.3 Paste in export prompts